A club statement on the Elite Player Performance Plan

 In the past, football clubs have either run their youth system as an Academy or Centre of Excellence.
 At Crewe Alexandra, we are proud that we have run our youth system as an Academy.
 The new EPPP means that every football club running a youth academy will be graded from Category 1 to Category 4 (1 being the highest Category).

-At present, Crewe Alexandra has been awarded category 2 licence.
-The chairman, board of directors and staff are all working hard to making sure we give this club every opportunity to secure category 2 status moving forward.
+At present, Crewe Alexandra holds a provisional category 2 licence.
+It is our aim to make this a permanent licence.
+The chairman, board of directors and staff are all working hard to making sure we give this club every opportunity to secure category 2 status.

-The focus of our academy is to continue producing players for our first team and possible transfer of players in the future.
+While we are working towards this goal it is important that we don’t lose focus of what our academy stands for, by the way of producing players for our first team and possible transfer of players in the future.

 At the same time, we see and support the new EPPP as we see other areas it will help us to develop .
 The EPPP breaks the player development pathway into three ‘phases’: